 While two talented Cubans propelled the Twins to an easy AL triumph, a native of the neighboring Dominican Republic became the flashpoint of a charged-up National League pennant race, featuring two bitter rivals boiling to an unprecedented level of mutual hatred for one another.

-Frustrated, Roseboro took matters into his own hands—firing his return tosses within centimeters of Marichal’s head, inciting the Giant ace to confront Roseboro.
+Frustrated, Roseboro took matters into his own hands—firing his return tosses within centimeters of Marichal’s head, inciting the Giants ace to confront Roseboro.
 Within seconds, all hell broke loose.
 Roseboro was in Marichal’s face, and Marichal, in the heat of the moment, responded by slamming his bat on Roseboro's headThe extent of Roseboro’s injury was so alarming, some on the field thought that he had lost an eye..
 The ensuing melee lasted 15 awful minutes, and it took desperate mediation from Willie Mays, with Roseboro’s blood on his uniform, to cool everyone down.

 With Marichal ejected, a shaken Koufax lost his focus and quickly gave up a three-run homer to Mays that ultimately won the game for the Giants, 4-3.
-But the Giants would feel a more long-term pain; Marichal was suspended eight games, fined a then-NL-record $1,750Roseboro would sue Marichal for $110,000; the two parties settled out of court for $7,500—in 1970., and was ordered not to accompany the Giants when they visited Los Angeles two weeks later.
+But the Giants would feel a more extended pain; Marichal was suspended eight games, fined a then-NL-record $1,750Roseboro would sue Marichal for $110,000; the two parties settled out of court for $7,500—in 1970., and was ordered not to accompany the Giants when they visited Los Angeles two weeks later.

 The Giants slumbered through Marichal’s suspension, but re-awoke by winning 14 in a row through early September after his return to take a 4.5-game lead over Los Angeles.
-Then it was the Dodgers’ turn: Just as the Giant streak ended, Los Angeles started one of its own, winning 13 straight to reclaim first placeIn winning 15 of their final 16 games, the Dodgers allowed just 17 runs, shutting out opponents eight times. and win the NL pennant by two games—ironically, the number of starts Marichal lost to suspension.
+Then it was the Dodgers’ turn: Just as the San Francisco streak ended, Los Angeles started one of its own, winning 13 straight to reclaim first placeIn winning 15 of their final 16 games, the Dodgers allowed just 17 runs, shutting out opponents eight times. and win the NL pennant by two games—ironically, the number of starts Marichal lost to suspension.

 Pitching, once again, returned the Dodgers to the World Series.
-Just when it seemed Sandy Koufax couldn’t get any better, he did—winning 26, losing eight, and striking out a major-league record 382 batters in 335.2 innings.
+Just when it seemed Sandy Koufax couldn’t get any better, he did—winning 26, losing eight, and striking out a major league-record 382 batters in 335.2 innings.
 That his ERA wasn’t substantially lower than 2.04Juan Marichal had the NL’s second-best ERA at 2.13. with career-best figures in opposing batting average (.179) and on-base percentage (.228) created pause for thought.
-Koufax sidekick Don Drysdale impressively added 23 wins, and preseason acquisition Claude Osteen won only half of his 30 decisions despite a 2.79 ERA, in part because he got no support from the Dodger’s popgun offenseDrysdale may have been the best Dodger hitter, batting .300 with seven home runs in 130 at-bats.—which ranked seventh in batting, eighth in runs scored, and dead last in home runs with 78.
+Koufax sidekick Don Drysdale impressively added 23 wins, and preseason acquisition Claude Osteen won only half of his 30 decisions despite a 2.79 ERA, in part because he got no support from the Dodger’s popgun offenseDrysdale may have been the best Dodgers hitter, batting .300 with seven home runs in 130 at-bats.—which ranked seventh in batting, eighth in runs scored, and dead last in home runs with 78.